 The paper is organized as follows.
 Section 2 discusses related work.
 Section 3 discusses why BPE is a promising method for learning subword units and describes how we train BPE unit level translation models.
 Section 4 describes our experimental set-up.
-Section 5 reports the results of our experimental results, we analyse why BPE units outperform other units in Section 6.
+Section 5 reports the results of our experiments and analyses the results.
+Based on experimental results, we analyse why BPE units outperform other units in Section 6.
 Section 7 concludes the paper by summarizing our work and discussing further research directions.